Adnuntius/ios_sdk_examples/README.md

 A very simple swift example, with a storyboard

-## ObjectiveLayoutCExample - Objective-C with storyboard
+## ObjectiveCLayoutExample - Objective-C with storyboard

 Simple Objective-C example with a storyboard

+## ObjectiveExample - Objective-C with storyboard

+A swift example similiar to SwiftExample, but as Objective-C without a layout

 ## SwiftExample